 What is happening with the Housing Market?

-Statements from many experts are very intriguing, summing up that where the housing market is right now is blowing away what the experts have thought, and really underscoring the strength of housing right now, and the importance of housing.
+is right now is blowing away what the experts have thought, and really underscoring the strength of housing

 So, we’re seeing housing play a critical role.
 We've followed ShowingTime since the start of this because that data is going to give us that leading indicator of people going out and looking at houses.